This post contains affiliate links which means if you make a purchase we might receive a small commission at no additional cost to you.

 When the chiles are roasted, the flame is turned off and the drum continues to turn so most of the seeds and skins fall off.
 We pack them in a big trash bag to take home to separate and freeze.
-The aroma is heavenly and just hangs over the entire area.
-Roasted Green Chiles is one of my all time favorite smells.
+The aroma of roasting green chile is heavenly and just hangs over the entire area and is one of my all-time favorite smells.

 We separate our fresh chiles and freeze them with our Foodsaver Vacuum Sealer.
-This way we have fresh green chiles in our freezer all year.
+This way we have fresh green chiles in our freezer all year for such things as our Chile Verde recipe.

 - 3 lbs Pork shoulder cut into 1/2 inch cubes